shreya172004/Containerization_and_DevOps_Lab/lab/exp1/intro.md

 Launching Ubuntu...
 Provisioning the new WSL instance Ubuntu
 This might take a while...
-Create a default Unix user account: mayank
+Create a default Unix user account: shreya
 New password:
 Retype new password:
 passwd: password updated successfully